 - AIR--Franklin Field is located 6 miles west of Union Springs on Alabama Highway 110.
-The facility has one 3,700 foot paved and lighted runway, two large hangers and one small hanger.
+The facility has one 3,700 foot paved and lighted runway, two large hangers and several small hangers.
 Montgomery Regional Airport (Dannelly Field) is less that an hour drive from the city, and Atlanta's Hartsfield-Jackson Int'l Airport is less that a two hour drive.

 - OTHER--Railway service is one hour's drive in Montgomery, Alabama and in Columbus, Georgia.
 Greyhound bus line provides service to Union Springs, Midway and Bullock County, Alabama.
 The port city of Mobile, Alabama, via I-65, is four hours away.
 There is river traffic within the State of Alabama, all accessible from Bullock County.